• Skip to primary navigation

 1. To Seal Grout in Tiled Showers

-In wet areas, you generally want to use a breathable sealer.
-Both Mike Holmes and Cheryl Ciecko recommend this approach to keep the grout breathable and allow water to dry out to the inside.
+Both Mike Holmes and Cheryl Ciecko recommend not sealing the grout so that it is breathable and allows water to dry out to the inside.
+Your waterproofing is done behind the tile.

 Densifiers